The Three Pillars of Network Monitoring: A Holistic Strategy

-To truly safeguard your infrastructure, it’s crucial to adopt a holistic approach that covers every aspect of your network’s health and performance.
+To truly safeguard your infrastructure, it’s crucial to adopt a holistic strategy that covers every aspect of your network’s health and performance.
 This means integrating fault monitoring, performance monitoring, and availability monitoring into a comprehensive strategy.
 Lets discuss how a well-rounded approach to network monitoring can help you maintain resilience, optimize performance, and prevent downtime.

 Think of network monitoring as a three-legged stool supported by the following essential pillars.